wembaSop/SV-MeCa/README.md

 ### Singularity
 To run SV-MeCa with Singularity you need a machine with root privileges.
 The following steps are required:

-Machine with root privileges:
+1. On a machine providing root privileges:
-- Fetch the docker image as described in [installation](#installation)
+- Fetch the Docker image as described in [installation](#installation)
-- Build a Singularity container from the docker-daemon as described [here](https://stackoverflow.com/questions/60314664/how-to-build-singularity-container-from-dockerfile)
+- Build a Singularity container from the Docker daemon as described [here](https://stackoverflow.com/questions/60314664/how-to-build-singularity-container-from-dockerfile).

-HPC or local machine without root privileges:
+2. on HPC or local machine (root privileges are not required):
-- Copy the image to the HPC machine
+- Copy the image to the machine.
-- Run SV-MeCa with singularity considering the volumes to bind.
+- Run SV-MeCa with Singularity considering the volumes to bind.

 ### Clone GitHub repository
-There is a way to execute SV-MeCa without docker which need advanced configuration requirements and enable the user to use different executors like SLURM or SGE.
+There is a way to execute SV-MeCa without Docker which need advanced configuration requirements and enable the user to use different executors like SLURM or SGE.
 Here is list of [supported executors](https://www.nextflow.io/docs/latest/executor.html)
-Due to the amount of axecutor it's not possible to produce a comprehensive documentation.
+Due to the amount of possible executors it's not feasible to provide a comprehensive documentation for all of them.
 Feel free to open an issue or contact rudel.nkouamedjo-fankep@uk-koeln.de for further support on that question.

 ## Questions:

-Feel free to open an issue for further questions, thanks!
+Feel free to open an issue in case of questions or remarks, thanks!